ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 - Create an Angular service
 - Use the Capacitor Storage API
-- Add more actions to our store
+- Add more actions to the store

 ## Create the Session Vault Service